loading...

 the swiss army knife of bot prevention and verification.

-drop in one script tag. brickwall handles the rest with proof-of-work challenges, and signed tokens. static-site and dynamic-site friendly. extremely easy-to-use and customizable to fit your needs.
+drop in one script tag. brickwall handles the rest with proof-of-work challenges, and signed tokens. static-site and dynamic-site friendly, extremely lightweight, extremely easy-to-use, very customizable, and very advanced with token audits and bot campaign detections. auth was here

 <script src="https://brickwall.onrender.com/js/protect.min.js" data-site="YOUR_KEY"></script>

-the script checks for a valid signed token in localStorage. already verified? pass through instantly — nothing shown, no delay.
+the script checks for a valid signed token in localStorage. already verified? pass through instantly and nothing shown, no delay.

 no valid token — visitor is redirected to a challenge page. browser fingerprinting + a short proof-of-work puzzle. under two seconds for real users.